matt-harvey/tabulo/README.md

 ```

 Note the numbers in the "Reciprocal" column in this example are still right-aligned, even though
-the callable passed to `:formatter` returns a String.
+the callable passed to `formatter` returns a String.
 Default cell alignment is determined by the type
 of the underlying cell value, not the way it is formatted.
 This is usually the desired result.

 Note also that the item yielded to `.each` for each cell when enumerating over a `Tabulo::Row` is